ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 gency suggested the following plan :—He politely
 handed his fair neighbour a bible, open, with a pin
 stuck in the following text:—2d Epistle of John,
-verse Sth—‘‘and now I beseech thee, lady, not as
+verse Sth—‘‘ and now I beseech thee, lady, not as
 though I wrote a new commandment unto thee, but
 that which we had from the beginning, that we love
 one another.”
 She returned it with the following :—
-2d chap. of Ruth, 10th v.— Then she fell on her face
+2d chap. of Ruth, 10th v.—‘ Then she fell on her face
 and bowed herself to the ground, and said unto him,
 why have I found grace in thine eyes, that thou
-shouldst take notice of me, seeing I am a stranger ?”’
+shouldst take notice of me, seeing I am a stranger ?”
 He returned the book, pointing to the 12th verse of
 the 3d Epistle of John :—“‘ Having many things to
 write unto you, I would not write with paper and